 The Audit Committee Terms of Reference

 1.1 Members of the Committee shall be appointed by the Board of directors of the Company on the recommendation of the Nomination Committee in consultation with the Chairman of the Audit Committee.
-The Committee shall be made up of at least 3 members, with at least 3 members being independent non-executive directors, at least one of whom shall have recent and relevant financial experience.
+The Committee shall be made up of at least three members, with at least two members being independent non-executive directors, at least one of whom shall have recent and relevant financial experience.
 The chairman of the board shall be entitled to be a member of the Committee, provided he or she was considered independent on appointment.

 1.2 The board shall appoint the Committee Chairman who shall be an independent non-executive director.
 In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.

-1.3 Members of the Committee, the Financial Director, the Financial Controller and a representative of the external auditors shall attend meetings.
+1.3 Members of the Committee, the Financial Director, the Financial Controller and typically a representative of the external auditors shall attend meetings.
 However, other individuals may be invited to attend all or part of any meeting as and when appropriate.
 For the avoidance of doubt, a meeting solely of the members of the Committee shall be quorate.

 1.4 Appointments to the Committee shall be for a period of up to three years, which may be extended for further periods of up to three year periods, provided the director still meets the criteria for membership of the Committee.

 1.5 The Committee or its Chairman shall report to the Board of Directors at least twice a year to detail matters arising from the performance of its duties.

 2.1 The Financial Controller shall act as the secretary of the Committee.